Jeppe Tengbjerg

 Jeppe Tengbjerg (born 28 December 1973) is a Danish football manager and former football player.
 In his playing career, Tengbjerg represented a number of Danish clubs, as well as Dutch clubs SC Cambuur and Excelsior Rotterdam.

+Managerial career

 In 2005, he started his management career as playing manager of Slagelse B&I. He continued to manage the club, when it in 2008 changed its name to FC Vestsjælland.
 In March 2009 he was fired due to poor results and replaced by Michael Schjønberg.
 In June 2009 he was named new manager of B93.

 In June 2011 he replaced Jesper Tollefsen as manager of Lolland-Falster Alliancen.